lewismj/tictactoe/README.md

 he has a very basic tic-tac-toe implementation.

 - Convert it to using numerical scoring and implement MCTS.
-- (Advanced) Think about chaning it, using data structure with Zipper and State Monad.
+- (Advanced) Think about changing the book implementation, using data structure with Zipper and State Monad.